Horacelhl/Machine-Learning-for-Diagnosis-Irregular-Heart-Rhythms-in-ECG-Signals/README.md

 All processes are based on Python only.

 Data
-China Physiological Signal Challenge 2018 (CPSC2018) Dataset [9]: This dataset consists of 12-channel ECG recordings (lasting from 6s to 60s) from 6877 subjects.
+China Physiological Signal Challenge 2018 (CPSC2018) Dataset: This dataset consists of 12-channel ECG recordings (lasting from 6s to 60s) from 6877 subjects.
 Eight kinds of typical CA are included in this dataset. http://2018.icbeb.org/Challenge.html